opendatahub-io/opendatahub.io/src/content/blog/2023-07-24-odh-operator-v2.0-blog.md

 - **dashboard**: A web dashboard that displays installed Open Data Hub components with easy access to component APIs
 - **datasciencepipelines**: Pipeline solution for end to end MLOps workflows that support the Kubeflow Pipelines SDK and Tekton.
-- **distributedworkloads(incubation)**: This enables you to distribute your computational workloads across different nodes in your cluster, enhancing performance and efficiency.
+- **codeflare and ray(incubation)**: This enables you to distribute your computational workloads across different nodes in your cluster, enhancing performance and efficiency.
 - **kserve(incubation):** This is for serving your models.
 KServe provides a serverless framework to deploy machine learning models with the potential to scale based on demand.
 - **modelmeshserving:** This enables you to serve your models using ModelMesh, which is designed to facilitate high-scale, high-density, and frequently changing model use cases.
 - **workbenches:** This component enables you to set up your data science workbenches or Jupyter notebooks for interactive data analysis.

-Each of these components can be **enabled** or **disabled** at will by simply changing the enabled field to true or false.
+Each of these components can be set to **Managed** or **Removed** state at will by simply changing the managementState field.
 This gives you the flexibility to customize your data science environment according to the specific needs of your project.

 ## Upcoming Features in DataScienceCluster